sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 * **background-size**: This property is used to specify the size of the background image.
 The value can be specified in several ways, such as using keywords (e.g. "cover"), length units (e.g. "200px 100px"), or percentages (e.g. "50% 50%").

 * **background-clip** and **background-origin**: These properties are used to specify the area where the background image and color should be applied.
-The possible values of background-clip are border-box, padding-box and content-box, and the possible values of background-origin are padding-box and content-box.
+The possible values of background-clip are border-box, padding-box, and content-box, and the possible values of background-origin are padding-box and content-box.

 It's important to keep in mind that color and background can greatly impact the aesthetics of a web page, and they should be used in a harmonious way to create a visually pleasing design.
-Also, it's good practice to consider the accessibility guidelines when choosing the color combinations and contrasts to ensure that the text is legible for users with visual impairments.
+Also, it's good practice to consider the accessibility guidelines when choosing color combinations and contrasts to ensure that the text is legible for users with visual impairments.

 ## Transitions and animations in CSS